IG Mackenzie U.S. Dollar Fund – Global Fixed Income Balanced Series F

 Portfolio overview

 Within this economic and market backdrop, the fund’s global equity mandate, representing 30% of the fund, produced a positive return in local terms.
-Stock selection within the energy sector added value to performance, however, selection in industrials and information technology stocks was a major detractor.
+The energy, consumer staples and health care sectors contributed positively to returns.
+Stock selection within the consumer discretionary and consumer staples sectors added value to performance.
+Underweight exposures to the information technology sector also benefited.

-The Mackenzie Core Plus Global Fixed Income ETF, which has a 30% allocation, produced a negative return, though the fund outperformed its benchmark.
-Corporate bonds selection, especially in the financials and industrials sectors, was the major contributor to this relative outperformance.
-An overweight allocation to the energy sector also bolstered performance.
+The Mackenzie Core Plus Global Fixed Income ETF, which has a 30% allocation, produced a positive return as well.
+Government bonds and corporate bonds, especially in the energy and financials sectors, contributed positively to returns.
+Selection in government bonds also bolstered performance.

-Additionally, the fund’s currency hedging policy to U.S. dollars contributed to returns primarily as foreign currencies lost significant ground in Q4 2024.
+Additionally, the result of the fund's currency hedging policy to U.S. dollars was flat, as the U.S. dollar lost ground in Q1 2025.

 To discuss your investment strategy, speak to your IG Advisor.